Jordin Sparks: 2010–12: Record label issues, compilations and films

 On February 29, 2012, Sparks's boyfriend Jason Derulo took to Twitter announcing the official remix of his single "It Girl" featuring Sparks.
 There was a video released with the remix, which showed home videos, of Derulo and Sparks together as well as pictures.

 On September 12, 2011, it was announced that Sparks would be making her feature film debut playing the lead role in the music-themed pic Sparkle, a remake of the 1976 film inspired by the story of The Supremes.
 The remake was set in 1968 Detroit, during the rise of Motown.
 The story focused on the youngest sister, a music prodigy named Sparkle Williams (Sparks), and her struggle to become a star while overcoming issues that were tearing her family apart.
 R&B singer Aaliyah was originally tapped to star as Sparkle; however, following her death in a 2001 plane crash, production on the film, which was scheduled for 2002, had been derailed.
 Sparkle was filmed in the fall of 2011 over a two-month period.
-The movie, starring both Sparks and Houston, was released on August 17, 2012 in the United States.
+The film, starring both Sparks and Houston, was released on August 17, 2012, in the United States.
 On May 21, 2012, "Celebrate", the last song Whitney Houston recorded with Sparks, premiered at RyanSeacrest.com.
 It was made available for digital download on iTunes on June 5.
 The song was featured on the Sparkle: Original Motion Picture Soundtrack album as the first official single.
 The accompanying music video for Celebrate was filmed on May 30, 2012.
 The video was shot over 2 days and was released on June 27.
 A sneak peek of the video premiered on entertainment tonight on June 4, 2012.

 On July 24, 2012, it was officially announced that Sparks would star in her second film, an indie drama titled "'The Inevitable Defeat of Mister & Pete'".
 Produced by Street State Pictures, the George Tillman Jr-directed film stars Jennifer Hudson, Sparks, Jeffrey Wright, and Anthony Mackie.
 Alicia Keys is the film's executive producer.
-Michael Starrbury wrote the script, which follows two inner-city youths left to fend for themselves over the summer after their mothers are taken away by the authorities.
 Production on the film began on July 23, 2012, in Brooklyn.